Switch123456789/Switch-s-Home-Assistant-Add-ons/Snapclient/README.md

 # Home Assistant Community Add-on: Snapclient (Snapcast)

-This addon allows snapcast-playback on audio interfaces, that are connected to the host-system
+- This addon allows snapcast-playback on audio interfaces, that are connected to Home Assistants host-system.
+- Has configuration-options for URL, client-id & latency-offset.

 # Help
 ### Installation